NoahWright87/LevelUpLearning/README.md

 ### Spelling Test
 Currently, you can:
 - Create spelling words / list
-  - Each list can contain any number of words
+  - Each list is named and can contain any number of words
   - Each word can have an example sentence which will be spoken to the user
   - Words have a rough difficulty calculated based on various characteristics
-  - ❗ Fast-tracked way to quickly create lists or words in a text-only form
-  - ❗ Able to export and import lists.
-Some exported lists will be available in the GitHub repo.
-Some pre-made lists will be added under the [Spelling Lists](https://github.com/NoahWright87/LevelUpLearning/tree/main/Spelling%20Lists) folder.
+  - Lists can be made by-hand, editted later, or import/exported
-  - ❗ Program can automatically import the lists stored here on GitHub.
+  - ❗ For very long lists of words, they can automatically be split into several smaller lists
 - Quiz yourself on those lists
+  - ❗ Automatically progress in spelling difficulty, RPG-style!
   - Can select any number of lists to quiz yourself on
   - Can adjust the difficulty (multiple presets, plus custom settings)
     - Difficulty settings result in a score percentage adjustment